Fatal Motorcycle Accidents: Common Types & Safety Practices - Adamson Ahdoot

 5. Drive Defensively

 It is far too easy for other drivers on the road to fail to spot you and your bike.
-As a motorcyclist, you must always be observant and drive a safe distance from other vehicles, to make sure you can react when other drivers are erratic or simply fail to see your motorcycle.
+So, as a preventative measure, you must always be observant and maintain a safe distance from other vehicles to ensure you can react when other drivers are erratic or fail to see your motorcycle.

-In addition, motorcycle accidents are most likely to occur on weekends.
-You should never let your guard down just because you aren’t in rush hour traffic.
+In addition, motorcycle accidents are most likely to occur on weekdays.
+So, you should never let your guard down just because you aren’t in rush hour traffic.

-Ride Responsibly to Reduce Your Chance of a Fatal Motorcycle Crash
+Ride Responsibly to Reduce Your Chance of a Fatal Motorcycle Accident

 Client-First Approach